Want to make the most of your search traffic?

 What’s the Difference Between Search Queries and Keywords?

-Think of the keyword like a model.
-It’s the vision we have of what a search should be.
+Think of the keyword as a vision of what a search should be, while the query is the reality

 For example, “cowboy boots” is a keyword you might to try to rank for.
 But that keyword alone can be attached to all kinds of search queries: